 Pro Bono Lawyers

 Most people think that hiring a lawyer is expensive.
 They are often right.
 Many people do not get the legal help they need because they are worried that they cannot afford the help they need.
-They worry that the cost of the lawyer will be more than the cost of the legal issues that they face.
+They worry that the cost of the lawyer will be more than the price of the legal issues that they face.
 Pro Bono lawyers can help people that find themselves in this situation.

 Many people think that Pro Bono lawyers are assigned by the courts to handle the case of a person that cannot afford legal representation.
 This is not the case.
-Court appointed lawyers are paid for the work they do.
-Instead of being paid by the client, the court appointed lawyers are paid for by the courts.
+Court-appointed lawyers are paid for the work they do.
+Instead of being paid by the client, the court-appointed lawyers are paid for by the courts.
 Pro Bono lawyers are not paid by the client or the court.